wizmik12/hugo-academic/content/project/the-fluxions/index.md

 # slides: example
 ---

 The Fluxions is a podcast about mathematics, physics and computer science.
-It tries to communicate hard topic to a broader audience.
+It tries to communicate hard topics to a broader audience.
+We strongly believe in the use of comedy and jokes to communicate science.
+We also made some live events where we gather a lot of scientific researchers to perform interesting talks.